All Episodes

 Wow.

-I love Steve Moore, because not only is he smart, but he always throws in that uh and Mark, you know this as well as anyone else.
+I love Steve Moore because not only is he smart, but he always throws in that.

-Half the time you're nine steps ahead of me on this, so I don't always know.
+Half the time, you're nine steps ahead of me on this, so I don't always know.

-Steve Moore wrote it with Art Laffer.
+Steve Moore wrote it with Art Laugher.

 Oh, yeah.

-I mean, he was we're working on it with us, and then all of a sudden Donald Trump stole them away from us, and now he's the chief economist for the White House, and that's a you know what a what an honor that is for the country and for Larry and for Trump.
+I mean, he was working on it with us, and then all of a sudden, Donald Trump stole him away from us, and now he's the chief economist for the White House.

 I mean, it's a great combination.